AseelAlsahsah/OOP_Principles_Task/README.md

 ## Main Class

-The `Main` class contains the `main` method where an art gallery event is created by an organizer, then artists, artworks, and visitors are added to the event, and various operations are performed.
+The `Main` class contains the full scenario for each one of the stakeholders (Admin, Organizer, Artist, and Visitor) where various operations are performed by each one of them.

 ## Conclusion

 In this document, a simple Art Gallery Event Management System that effectively applies OOP principles was shown.
 These principles provide a structured and organized way to represent and manage complex systems.
-The code showcases how classes, objects, inheritance, encapsulation, and polymorphism can be used to model and solve problems in an object-oriented manner.
+The code showcases how classes, objects, inheritance, encapsulation, abstraction, and polymorphism can be used to model and solve problems in an object-oriented manner.